-An altered centerline or temporary crosswalk is not proposed for this project.
+An altered centreline and temporary crosswalk are proposed for this project.
+Refer to the line painting plan in the appendix.

 7.4: Street and Right-of-Way Cleaning

 The portion of public street adjacent to the project will be cleaned daily of any debris from trucks and silt, dirt, or rock that migrates beyond the encroachments.
 A sweeper truck will be utilized as required.
 Rock pads will be installed and maintained at all site entrances behind the curb line to knock dirt free from truck tires with aim to reduce off tracking of site soils.